Shaf8808/project-portfolio-5/TESTING.md

 ### api/likes/id/

-This endpoint is for a specific like made by a user accessed through it's id which can be viewed by all users.
-If it's a logged in user, they can also delete a like to represent them 'unliking' a blogpost on the frontend.
+This endpoint is for a specific like made by a user accessed through its id which can be viewed by all users.
+If it's a logged-in user, they can also delete a like to represent them 'unliking' a blog post on the front end.
 This can be seen below.

 <img src="docs/backend/clips/like-detail-delete.gif" width=800>

-If an invalid id is entered into the url, a 404 Not found error status code is returned and displayed to the user, as shown in the image below.
+If an invalid ID is entered into the url, a 404 Not Found error status code is returned and displayed to the user, as shown in the image below.

 <img src="docs/backend/images/like-detail-error.png" width=800>